In an effort to better define and measure true, authentic happiness, we can look at three “kinds of happiness” studied by Positive Psychology experts.

 As noted in Authentic Happiness: “The strengths and virtues may wither during a life of taking shortcuts rather than choosing a life made full through the pursuit of gratifications.”
 In other words, the pleasures are easy (and likened to taking shortcuts) while the gratifications are hard-won (and fulfilling).

 If we are to lead a life of meaning, we must believe that we belong to and serve something larger than ourselves.

 As Dr. Seligman says in Authentic Happiness, “A meaningful life adds one more component to the good life—the attachment of your signature strengths to something larger.”
 This denotes a life devoted to using our signature strengths to forward knowledge, power, or goodness.

 We can serve our family, the community, politics, or religion.
 The goal is to connect our dots and discover our “why.”
 What purpose can we assign to our life situation that would make life an overall richer, fuller experience?
 This is a question that can get us back to happy, when nothing else seems to work.

 - What are your thoughts on these three paths to authentic happiness?

 - Did anything in particular spark your interest or curiosity?

-- Have you studied any Positive Psychology concepts?
+- Have you studied (and loved) any Positive Psychology concepts?

-Share this post with someone who is worthy of lasting happiness and a full life.
+Share this post with someone who is intent on living a happy life.